Menu Close

 Some chimpanzees, bonobo apes, and gorillas, have learnt to process one or more aspects of human language, as signs.
 The most remarkable of these was a chimpanzee called Washoe who died in 2007.
 She had been taught over 200 signs in American Sign Language.
 One of her carers had a baby and then disappeared for a while.
 When the carer came back, Washoe reacted badly.
 The carer decided to tell Washoe the truth – that the baby had in fact died.
 Washoe made the sign for tears.
 This may have been the only real discussion of grief and condolence that has ever taken place between a human and a non-human.

 But in no case did Washoe ever show any evidence in her signing of words doing what the little word that does in “I’m sorry that your baby is dead” or of the same structure without that.
-Nor does her signing reflect any equivalent of the grammatical structures of typical three year old language with clearly identifiable subjects, verbs and objects, marked in English by the characteristic ordering of “I love her” and “She loves me” and by the form of the verb in loves.
+Nor does her signing reflect any equivalent of the grammatical structures of typical three year old language with sentences like “I want to see what you can see” with what introducing an embedded clause.

 As shown in The framework, the point applies across the whole range of grammatical categories that apply to English and their equivalents in other languages.